-3 RMU CREDITS POSSIBLE THROUGH ECHSA SDIN 2010: INTRO SPECIAL EDUCATION (3 CR) This course will create partnerships between students in regular education and the Life Skills Program.
+3 RMU CREDITS POSSIBLE THROUGH ECHISA SDIN 2010: INTRO SPECIAL EDUCATION (3 CR)

+This course will create partnerships between students in regular education and the Life Skills Program.
 Students are joined together to help each other reach the goals of a regular Food Preparation class.
 Through varied lab experiences, all students will learn about basic food preparation techniques, science, personal hygiene, personal wellness, and grocery shopping.
 The approach of this class is simplified to enhance individual learning.
-All students will benefit by learning to develop positive relationships between students with and without disabilities.
-Regular education students will gain experience working with students with disabilities.
-All students will learn important social and life skills needed to develop healthy relationships with people of all ability levels
+This course will create partnerships between students in regular education and the Life Skills Program.
+All students will learn important social and life skills needed to develop healthy relationships with people of all ability levels.